iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > I think it's important to help where needed however your reporting is outdated and convolutes the message about what is happening.
 It's obvious infection rates are slowly rising but the regional graphs are no longer shown.
 Figures are not telling the picture acurately any longer due to time lag.
 It's July 17th and cases in my area show up till July 11th.
 How is it that people report daily and you can't?<br> :date: __2020-07-17 12:55:42__

 > Have an experia phone and I dont think this app works for me..
 Cant get past the profile questions so sorry to say Its not working.
 Getting tired of filling in my date of birth etc each time I use it.
 Didnt work on my ipad either tho...
 Same issue wont go on to next question<br> :date: __2020-07-15 17:29:56__

-> It was going well until 11.7.20, when it no longer recognized me.
-Although I knew my password, I tried saying I'd forgotten it and was repeatedly told that a reset link had been emailed to me.
-It had not and it wasn't in spam.<br> :date: __2020-07-13 16:45:02__

-> app stopped working and does not even open when uninstalled and reinstalled<br> :date: __2020-07-13 04:25:54__

-> Downloaded at the beginning on an old phone, but it ended up taking up over 200mb of space the largest app on the device all for answering a couple of questions, makes me wonder what else is up to, so I've deleted it...<br> :date: __2020-07-11 12:05:31__

-> Takes up too much data<br> :date: __2020-07-11 11:39:29__

-> This app used to prompt me for a status update every day.
-It doesn't any more.
-Is this correct?<br> :date: __2020-07-10 20:14:36__